matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### Adding marker events

-Finally, we add "marker" events into the mix so that federated remote servers also know where in the DAG they should look for historical messages.
+Finally, we add "marker" state events into the mix so that federated remote servers also know where in the DAG they should look for historical messages.

 To lay out the different types of servers consuming these historical messages (more context on why we need "marker" events):